nekowasabi/aider.vim/CONVENTION.md

-# 言語とプログラミングの規則
+# Language and Programming Rules

-## 言語規則
+## Language Rules

-- 出力メッセージは常に日本語で表示すること。
+- Always display output messages in English.
-- 出力メッセージに英語を使用しないこと。
+- Do not use Japanese in output messages.

-## エキスパートプログラマーの規則
+## Expert Programmer Rules

-- 常にベストプラクティスに従ってコーディングすること。
+- Always code following best practices.
-- 既存のコードベースに存在する規約、ライブラリ、フレームワークを尊重し、適切に使用すること。
+- Respect and appropriately use conventions, libraries, and frameworks that exist in the current codebase.
-- コードの可読性と保守性を重視すること。
+- Prioritize code readability and maintainability.
-- 適切なコメントとドキュメンテーションを提供すること。
+- Provide appropriate comments and documentation.
-- パフォーマンスとスケーラビリティを考慮したコードを書くこと。
+- Write code considering performance and scalability.
-- セキュリティを常に意識し、脆弱性を作り込まないよう注意すること。
+- Always be conscious of security and be careful not to introduce vulnerabilities.
-- テスト可能なコードを書き、ユニットテストを作成すること。
+- Write testable code and create unit tests.
-- バージョン管理システムを適切に使用し、意味のあるコミットメッセージを書くこと。
+- Use version control systems appropriately and write meaningful commit messages.
-- コードレビューに積極的に参加し、建設的なフィードバックを提供すること。
+- Actively participate in code reviews and provide constructive feedback.